The Symposium on Cryptologic History

 The Symposium on Cryptologic History is a prestigious program showcasing speakers recognized as cryptologic authorities from around the world.
 The theme and agenda topics for the Symposium attract the interest of scholars, professionals, and the public.
-For example, in 2009 the agenda included presentations and discussions of the attack on the USS Liberty and the capture of the USS Pueblo.
-In the audience were a few participants of these events, as well as relatives of the crew members, thus making these discussions especially vivid and poignant.
 See info about the October 2017 Symposium below.

 NCMF and the NSA Center for Cryptologic History (CCH)